-2. Long-press the preprogrammed Sensor button again to enable the OTA Sensor notification.
+2. Long-press the preprogrammed Sensor button or the preprogrammed Menu Select button again to enable the OTA Sensor notification.

-A tone sounds, and the radio displays SNSR OFF.
+A tone sounds, and the radio displays Sensor On.

 ASTRO 25 (P25) Programming Over Project 25 (P0P25)

 Also called Over-the-Air Programming, this feature allows configuration data and firmware to be upgraded to your radio over-the-air.
 Full use of the radio is retained during the data transfer without interrupting communication.